reecetech/pactman/README.md

 # verify some pacts in a broker for the provider MyService
 $ pytest --pact-broker-url=http://pact-broker.example/ --pact-provider-name=MyService tests/verify_pacts.py
 ```

+See the "pact" section in the pytest command-line help (`pytest -h`) for all command-line options.

 ### Pact Broker Configuration